AlexandriaChemistry/plotXVG/README.md

 Default setting is a scatterplot, if you want to generate a lineplot, add the linestyle flag along with a line argument, such as `-ls solid`.
 PlotXVG supports a number of flags, shown below.

+For more information on installation, usage and a collection of plotXVG examples, you find the manual in the *plotXVG_manual* directory.

 ## plotXVG flags
 ```
 options: